neurodynamic/react_rails_webpack/README.md

 Then run the rails server and go to the "/greeting" page to see everything in action.

-## Usage

-### Creating and using your own component
+### Creating and using your own components

 Let's say you want to make a checkout form component with react.
 Here's what you'd need to do to use it from Rails:

 1. Create the component in the `client/src/components` directory
 2. Add the component to the list of components in the `client/src/app/availableComponents.js` file (this file is what makes components available to Rails)

-For example, if you called your component CheckoutForm, your `client/src/app/availableComponents.js` file might look like this:
+For example, if you called your component `CheckoutForm`, your `client/src/app/availableComponents.js` file might look like this:

 ```javascript
 import CheckoutForm from '../components/CheckoutForm'